maxant/monitor-everything.online/README.md

 # Errors

-- `MEOE-001 Missing context.starttime` - if this occurs, there is probably a bug in the action, please create an issue describing how you use the action so that we can investigate the cause.
+- `MEOE-001 Missing context.startTime` - if this occurs, there is probably a bug in the action, please create an issue describing how you use the action so that we can investigate the cause.

 - `MEOE-002 Missing context file ${contextFilename} - did you forget to run this action with the command 'BUILD_STARTED'?` - if this occurs, please ensure that you have called the action with the command 'BUILD_STARTED' in the same job as calling the action with the command 'BUILD_COMPLETED'.
 - `MEOE-003 Unknown command ${command}` - This happens if you are calling the action with an unknown command.
 Please read about the supported commands above in the "inputs" section.